Is Coconut Oil Bad?

 Our bodies actually heavily rely on saturated fats and cholesterol for the proper production of hormones, brain tissue, and nervous system health.
 By replacing healthy saturated fats with processed, genetically modified vegetable oils you may be doing yourself a disservice in many ways.

 A 2017 study in the British Journal of Sports Medicine concluded that carbohydrate and polyunsaturated fat (such as in vegetable oils) intake was more closely associated with coronary heart disease than was saturated fat intake (7).
+Is coconut oil bad, not at all, instead it is the processed vegetable oils!

 Based on what the current data shows, I will continue to recommend consuming coconut oil (organic, virgin or extra virgin) and healthy saturated fats from butter and animal products (pasture-raised and grass-fed).